LippmannLab/Lippmann-Lab-Onboarding/05-meetings.Rmd

 ## Individual/Subgroup
 Every other week, lab members will either meet individually or in subgroups based on overlapping research interests.
 You should always be prepared with the presentation described in the next session and talking points you want to cover, but you shouldn't be afraid to tell me that you couldn't get everything done that you wanted to accomplish or that your experiments failed.
 Your preparedness for our meetings will often be the primary determinant of how long they last.

-### What to Prepare Before Your Individual/Subgroup Meeting
+### What to Prepare Before Your Individual/Subgroup Meeting {#subgroup}
-Everyone is expected to use the template of "What I did last time, what I did this current period, and what I plan to do over the next 2 weeks."
+Everyone is expected to use the template of:

+- What we talked about in the last meeting

+- What you said you were going to work on

+- What you actually did

+- What you're planning to do over the next 2 weeks.

 Data are expected to be worked up and legible to help ensure that progress is being made towards publications, grants, and graduations.
 Younger students can ask more senior students for examples if unsure what to prepare for individual/subgroup meetings.
-Showing up unprepared for a subgroup meeting is incredibly unproductive and will result in extreme annoyance.
+Showing up unprepared for a subgroup meeting is incredibly unproductive and will result in extreme annoyance. *Meeting presentations should be stored in [box](#vanderbiltbox) so that we can refer back to them as needed.*

 ## Office hours
 Once a week, I keep an open "office hour" when anyone can stop by my office to talk about data, career plans, personal concerns, or any other topic.
 I am also easily accessible on Slack and by text message.

-## Practice Presentations
+## Practice Presentations {#practice}
 Oral presentations is an essential part of scientific training.
 If you have any upcoming oral presentations (graduation requirement or general presentation), you can email or Slack message the lab to try to set a time to practice your presentation.
 Additionally, senior members are happy to look over documents, presentation slides, or posters and provide feedback.